-“They’re called in-house assets and are restricted to no more than 5% of the total value of the assets of the super fund,” explains Day.
+“They’re called in-house assets and are restricted to no more than 5% of the total value of the assets of the super fund,” says Day.

-He warns however that in-house assets can be complex and result in a fund’s risk level being pushed higher as the chance of an SMSF breaching regulations generally rises with added complexity.
+However, he warns that in-house assets can be complex and result in a fund’s risk level being pushed higher as the chance of an SMSF breaching regulations generally rises with added complexity.
 He also stresses that it’s important to consider how well this kind of investment would meet the future retirement needs of members.

 “Investments need to be sound and should be focused on providing retirement benefits”, Day said.
 “These measures aren’t about providing capital to a small business when it is not in the interests of the super fund.”

 Running a small business carries risks and often business borrowings are secured against the family home.
 Assets held within superannuation grant some significant asset protection features that may be worth considering.
 For example on bankruptcy, the bankrupt’s superannuation interests are generally protected from creditors with the exception of transactions made with intent to defeat creditors.

 Importantly many business owners have a significant proportion of their wealth tied up in their business and property.
 An SMSF can help diversify their assets to lower the risk of having all their “eggs in one basket” by investing in domestic and international equities either directly or through ETFs or managed funds.